COALITION TO ABOLISH THE FUR TRADE

-Sexual harassment can happen regardless of an individual’s gender, gender identity or lack thereof, or gender expression and can, for example, occur between same-sex individuals as well as between opposite-sex individuals, and does not require that the harassing conduct be motivated by sexual desire.
+Sexual harassment can happen regardless of an individual’s gender identity or expression, can occur between same-sex individuals as well as between opposite-sex individuals, and need not be motivated by sexual desire.

-Community members are instructed to promptly (ideally within 24 hours) report any violation or suspected violation of this Policy.
-Any community member who believes they have been harassed, or have witnessed or heard about a potential violation of this Policy, should report the conduct so that CAFT can take steps to remedy any violations of this Policy.
+Community members are instructed to promptly (ideally within 24 hours) report any violation of this Policy.
+Any community member who believes they have experienced or witnessed a potential violation of this Policy, should report the conduct so that CAFT can take steps to remedy any violations.

 If you suspect harassment, discrimination, or retaliation has occurred, you are encouraged to promptly provide a written complaint to the Report Team at firstname.lastname@example.org, or directly to any official CAFT personnel.

 When possible, a complaint should include a description of what occurred, date(s) and time(s) of the incident(s), place(s) where the incident(s) occurred, names of individuals involved, and names of any witnesses.

 Official CAFT personnel who receive a complaint or otherwise learn that this Policy may have been violated are instructed to promptly (ideally within 24 hours) forward that complaint to the Report Team at email@example.com.